 What to do if the TPN becomes contaminated

 Accidents do happen.
-Sometimes the clean end of the TPN tubing may fall on the floor.
+Sometimes the clean end of the TPN tubing might fall on the floor.
 If this happens, it is considered dirty.
 Do not use it.
 Use new tubing instead.
 This rule applies to all supplies that have a sterile tip or end, such as needles and syringes.
-Anytime you are not sure that something was kept clean, such as your vials or clave, start over.
+Anytime you are not sure that something was kept clean, such as your vials or Clave, start over.
 Re-clean items that can be cleaned with alcohol.

 Discharge day and beyond

 The nursing staff along with the clinical nurse specialist will help you order the supplies you will need outside the hospital.
-A day or two before discharge, start writing down a list of supplies you will need.
+A day or 2 before discharge, start writing down a list of supplies you will need.
 Give your nurse a list of supplies, so they will be ready by the time you leave the hospital.

 - If your child is admitted to the hospital; or